eficode-academy/oidc-oauth2-katas/protecting-apis.md

 ### Client v2: Using Open-Source Libraries for OIDC Logic

-The previous exercises used a client that implemented the OIDC login procedure itself for demonstration purposes, it is generally advisable to use well-maintained open-source libraries to implement the OIDC logic.
+The previous exercises used a client that implemented the OIDC login procedure itself for demonstration purposes, **it is generally advisable to use well-maintained open-source libraries to implement the OIDC logic.**

 In this and following exercises the NodeJS client has been updated to use [PassportJS](http://www.passportjs.org) to handle the OIDC logic.
-The details of the PassportJS implementation is not important for the exercises, however, we felt it was important not to have too many exercises based on 'bad practices'.
+The details of the PassportJS implementation is not important for the exercises, however, it means that the exercise apply the recommendation above about using a well-maintained open-source library to implement the OIDC logic.
 The example client provided may also be a good starting-point for new applications.

 ### API Implementation

-The source of the NodeJS API implementation can be found [here](object-store/src/index.js).
+The source of the NodeJS API object store implementation can be found [here](object-store/src/index.js).
 Initially a single object is created (around line 15):